Time to Read

 However, they are often the lifeblood of the company.
-They are responsible for finding and nurturing relationships with potential clients, partners and suppliers.
-They feed the company with opportunities for new work, new projects, partnerships and deals.
-They are the driving force that create all the work that the rest of the company performs: estimating, project management, construction, accounting, human resources, etc.
+They are responsible for finding and nurturing relationships with potential clients, partners, and suppliers.
+They feed the company with opportunities for new work, new projects, partnerships, and deals.
+They are the driving force that creates all the work that the rest of the company performs: estimating, project management, construction, accounting, human resources, etc.

 Remember, Tom Watson of IBM famously said “Nothing happens until someone sells something”.
 It is the responsibility of the business development people to find the opportunities, bring them to the company, and then help to close the deals.
-This is their positive contribution to the company.
+Their sales performance is their positive contribution to the company.

-For smaller companies, this role is usually filled by the owner, who is the original business development engine for the company.
-They forge and nurture relationships with people who become the first clients.
-As the company grows and becomes more successful, they may charge their project managers with business development responsibilities, or hire a full-time business development professional to fill this role.
+For smaller companies, this role is usually filled by the owner, who is the original business development engine (sales funnel) for the company.
+They forge and nurture relationships with people who become their first clients.
+As the company grows and becomes more successful, the owner may charge their project managers with business development and sales in target markets, or hire full-time business development professionals to fill this role.

-When thinking about compensation and incentive plans for your business development people, it’s helpful to think about the actions and results we are trying to achieve and reinforce.
-The key desired results we should be expecting from our BD people at both the GC and Subcontracting level are the same:
+When thinking about compensation and incentive plans for your business development people, it's helpful to think about the actions and results we are trying to achieve and reinforce.
+The key desired results we should be expecting from our Sales Team at both the GC and Subcontracting level are the same:

-There are also some secondary results we may desire from our BD people:
+There are also some secondary results we may desire from our Business Development managers:

-So, what if we could design an incentive plan for Business Development people that drives these key results we are trying to generate?
+So, what if we could design the right sales incentive program for successful Business Development managers that drives these key results we are trying to generate?

 Read More: Building Employee Loyalty

-The most common incentive programs for BD positions are commission-style and are based on Contract Value and Projected Revenue of each project.
+The most common incentive programs for Business Development managers are commission-style and are based on the Contract Value and Projected Revenue of each project.
 This system can be used for both General Contractors and Subcontracts alike.

-The Projected Revenue can be calculated several ways, but is typically calculated as the Contract Value minus all direct costs to perform the project.
-This would include all labor, materials, equipment, subcontractors and direct costs associated with the performance of the project.
+The Projected Revenue can be calculated in several ways but is typically calculated as the Contract Value minus all direct costs to perform the project.
+This would include all labor, materials, equipment, subcontractors, and direct costs associated with the performance of the project.
 This is often referred to as the gross profit on a project, as it does not include company overhead costs.

 Let’s create a sample project for this article: